mmaghanem/SQL_covid_data/README.md

 #### Analysis by Continent
 The following SQL query aggregates the total deaths by continent.
 This provides a continental overview of Covid-19's impact:
 ```
+SELECT Location, MAX(CAST(total_deaths AS SIGNED)) AS HighestDeathCount
+FROM PortfolioProject.coviddeaths
+WHERE continent = ''
+GROUP BY 1
+ORDER BY 2 DESC;

 SELECT continent, MAX(CAST(total_deaths AS SIGNED)) AS HighestDeathCount
 FROM PortfolioProject.coviddeaths
 WHERE continent IS NOT NULL
 GROUP BY 1
 ORDER BY 2 DESC;

+SELECT continent, Location, MAX(CAST(total_deaths AS SIGNED)) AS HighestDeathCount
+FROM PortfolioProject.coviddeaths
+WHERE continent IS NOT NULL
+GROUP BY 1, 2
+ORDER BY 1 DESC;
 ```